 Taxis are the preferred mode of transport for visitors in Shanghai.
 The metered Volkswagen cabs in primary colours are easy to identify and plentiful.
 The smaller, older cars are generally cheaper.
 All can be hailed on the street or booked by telephone.
 Tipping is not expected but welcome.
 Most drivers speak limited to no English, so be sure to write your destination down.

-To cover longer distances the Shanghai subway, costing just a few cents a ride, is the perfect solution, covering the downtown area.
-It is still being extended, ultimately to connect to the airports.
-Alternatively, public buses are common and extremely cheap, but very uncomfortable and inconvenient, being hot, crowded, unreliable and preyed on by pickpockets.
+The Shanghai subway, costing just a few cents a ride, is cheap, clean, and reliable, perfect for covering long distances.
+It covers the entire downtown area and connect to the airports.
+Alternatively, public buses are common and extremely cheap; however, they can be an uncomfortable and inconvenient experience for travellers, being hot, crowded, unreliable, and frequented by pickpockets.

-Many visitors opt to join the city's estimated seven million cyclists and rent bicycles from their hotels or one of the numerous hire shops in the city.
+Many visitors opt to join the city's millions of cyclists and rent bicycles from their hotels or one of the numerous hire shops in the city.
 Shanghai is also a good city to explore on foot and sometimes the best way to get around in the city is just to walk.

 Become our Shanghai Travel Expert

 We are looking for contributors for our Shanghai travel guide.
 If you are a local, a regular traveller to Shanghai or a travel professional with time to contribute and answer occasional forum questions, please contact us.